 During the 2018 flu season, the Northern California regional call center handled up to 45,000 calls a week related to cold and flu symptoms and addressed most of the issues by phone.
 “Imagine if we didn’t have that in place,” said Parodi, a 16-year Kaiser veteran who is associate executive director of the Permanente Medical Group.
 “The only place people would have been able to access care would have been direct office visits, which would have been overwhelming.”

 Kaiser also has developed a system where members can send secure messages to their primary care doctors, who are expected to respond within two days.
-Although patients are advised not to send messages with urgent health matters, Kaiser medical assistants scan the emails for issues requiring prompt attention.
-Kaiser information technology engineers are exploring ways to have computers take over this task.
+Although patients are advised not to send messages with urgent health matters, medical assistants scan the emails for issues requiring prompt attention.
+Information technology engineers at the organization are exploring ways to have computers take over this task.

 New Routine for Routine Matters